 How literate are Canadian students?

-They can read, but when it comes to functional literacy—expressing ideas, crafting arguments—some feel that students could, and should, be doing better.
+They can read, but when it comes to functional literacy, expressing ideas, and crafting arguments, they could use some help

 By Glen Herbert